Helping

 Secondly,

-that children may begin at age 5 with very similar learning
+children may begin at age 5 with very similar learning potentials,

-potentials, but their rate of learning may vary widely.
-In other
+but their rate of learning may vary widely.
+In other words, children

-words, children reach the “ceiling” of competent reading at
+reach the “ceiling” of competent reading at different times.

-much research shows that reading delays between the age of 5
+research shows that reading delays between the age of 5 and 8

-and 8 may very well simply be developmental differences, there’s
+may very well simply be developmental differences, there’s certainly

-certainly no reason to be lax in our work with children who
+no reason to be lax in our work with children who seem to struggle

 A perusal